carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 fn Wiz(Foo.Bar.Baz x);
 ```

-Only the first identifier in the name path becomes available for direct use;
+A namespace declaration adds the first identifier in the name path as a name in
-other identifiers in the name path must be accessed through that identifier.
-In
-other words, after declaring `namespace Foo.Bar;` in the above example, `Foo` is
+the file's namespace.
+In the above example, after declaring `namespace Foo.Bar;`,
-available as an identifier and `Bar` must be reached through `Foo`; `Bar.Baz` is
+`Foo` is available as an identifier and `Bar` is reached through `Foo`.
-invalid code because `Bar` would be unknown.

 Namespaces declared and added to within a file must always be children of the
 file-level namespace.
 For example, this declares